NEDEG header image

 The Historical Diving Society - U.S.A. gave the group a network through which to communicate with other divers around the world with similar interests.
 Because of insurance liability potential, they never became officially associated with or endorsed by the HDS-USA, and the group became known as the “Northeast Diving Equipment Group.”
 All NEDEG activities were conducted locally by volunteer members who supplied their own equipment and dive gear.

 The NEDEG has an informal coordinating committee, which holds diving opportunities twice a year on Memorial Day and Labor Day holiday weekends.
 It also assures that equipment and diving is done safely and responsibly.
 It maintains the communications equipment, compressor, air station, and umbilicals needed for surface supplied diving.
-The group is also supported by donations from participants and the sale of T-shirts at the dive rallies
+The group is also supported by donations from participants, and the sale of T-shirts at the dive rallies

 Jim Boyd was honored in 1994 by the HDS with its first "E.R.
 Cross Award" for service to the society for promoting HDS-USA activities and membership, even though the NEDEG has remained independent of any formal association with the HDS-USA.